enthought/enaml/docs/source/tech_ref/enaml_file.rst

 to add the Enaml import hooks.
 The ``enamldef`` blocks are then available as module-level functions that can be called normally from Python code.
-Building the UI is then a matter of calling an Enaml ``enamldef`` to build the view, and returning that view from a ``Session`` instance.
+Building the UI is then a matter of calling an Enaml ``enamldef`` to build the view, and creating that view from a ``Session`` instance.
 The parameters passed in to the Enaml ``enamldef`` block from the Python side can be any Python or Enaml objects that would make sense to use within the Enaml code.
 For example, if you use an attribute of an object in the Enaml code, then passing an object without